acw414/eLISA/README.md

 _______________

 **PROJECT TO DO LIST**
-  - add the invasiive species to Fish_taxonomyfile.txt
-  - requirements that the user needs on the bioinformatics end
+  - requirements that the user needs on the bioinformatics end - in the dependencies section
+    - must have originr installed beforehand on R
+    - must be on Hoffman2
   - add more comments in the code itself
   - need a section saying all the requirement for the input file .
     - say the input file cannot have the string "column" in the filename
     - say it needs to be a tab-delimited table with semicolons seperating the taxonomic info in the last column
-  - make the readme look nice. add the vingette(??) and the other things listed in the project details
   - maybe make a flow chart of how the program works idk?
   - percent invasive output - x100 and have % sign in the table? - x100 done.
 Need help with %sign
-  - fix prupose of program and what user need installed
-  - must have originr installed beforehand on R
   - say this only works for US within inland range
   - make our DOI + include how to cite us